venkyroy22/Ecommerce-Follow-Along/README.md

 A root endpoint (/) that returns a welcome message.
 A /health endpoint to verify the server's status.
 Ensured the server is ready for future integrations, including database and authentication modules.

+### Milestone 5: Building a SignUp Page

+In this Milestone, we created the sign up page

+Here the input tag takes the input of the user to take inputs of User's first name
+Last Name
+Email
+Password
+Confirm Password
+We used react-router-dom and react-hook-form to do user validation.
+We also used regex and also watch to see whether both passwords match or not.
+In the handlePic function, we created a URL for the image the user added.